-Well I’ll tell you, but if all you want is the answer then you completely missed the point of the question.
+Well, I’ll tell you, but if all you want is the answer, then you completely missed the point of the question.

 It’s a simple question.
 There are simple answers.
-But the great not-so-secret about this question, and indeed these types of questions in general, that everyone seems to miss is that it’s not about the answer!
-The interviewer cares much more about how you arrive a whatever answer you get than
+But the thing about this question – and indeed these types of questions – is that it’s not about the answer!
+Everyone seems to miss that.

 Are you thinking logically?
 Is there method or madness to the solutions you consider, accept, and discard?
 Are you even willing to entertain such an absurd question?

-Oh.
-You still want the answer.
+But you still want an answer.

 Remember, there is no single or “correct” answer.

 The most common answer is simply that a round manhole cover can’t fall into the hole it covers.
 The lips that keep it from falling in when properly in place make a hole smaller than the cover itself.
 That keeps it from falling in regardless of how it’s placed in, on, or over the hole.

 Another thought is that heavy, round manhole covers are easier for one person to move: you stand it on end and roll.

 You don’t have to “align” a manhole cover to it’s hole.
 Since it’s round, any orientation will do.